 How do organizations handle supply chain risks?

 To maintain their resilience, organizations look for ways to efficiently manage risks associated with their supply chains.
-The National Institute of Standards and Technology (NIST) advises companies to implement supply chain risk management (SCRM): a process of identifying, assessing, and mitigating the risks of supply chain disruptions.
-SCRM focuses on managing risks, threats, and vulnerabilities throughout the entire supply chain.
+Several trustworthy agencies publish their recommendations on how to secure supply chains.
+For example, the National Institute of Standards and Technology (NIST) develops practical standards, guidelines, tests, and metrics to help organizations implement cybersecurity supply chain risk management (C-SCRM).

-An important part of SCRM is developing an efficient risk response strategy.
-Gartner finds that reducing the surface area of the risk target is effective in reducing supply chain disruptions.
-This suggests you should limit the number of touchpoints (products, processes, and networks) that risk events have with the supply chain.
+An important part of C-SCRM is developing an efficient risk response strategy.
+Gartner finds that reducing the attack surface of the risk target is effective in reducing supply chain disruptions.
+This suggests you should limit the number of touchpoints (products, processes, and networks) that risk events have with your supply chain.

 Organizations usually face the following supply chain risks: